 Tips and Techniques

-- Don’t add liquids– Such as broth or milk, because this will add too much liquid and make the dish soggy and soupy.
+Don’t add liquids– Such as broth or milk, because this will add too much liquid and make the mushrooms soggy and soupy.

-Refrigerate- Leftovers can be stored in a sealed container in the fridge for up to 3 days and reheated in the microwave.
+Refrigerate- Leftovers can be stored in a sealed container in the fridge for up to 3 days.

-Freeze- This is not recommended, because mushrooms don’t thaw well and become too squishy.
+Freeze- This is not recommended because mushrooms don’t thaw well and become too soggy and “squishy”.